Information about Alexandria Fine Arts Museum, tours, Booking

 You will also find drawings of rural life and surrealist paintings.
 In total, the museum houses approximately 1,500 pieces.
 Alexandria Fine Arts Museum once known as the Hussein Sobhy Museum.
 It named after the city’s governor who played an important role in Alexandria’s art movement.
 Alexandria Fine Arts Museum is near to Pompey’s Pillar.
 Pompey’s Pillar is a Roman triumphal column in Alexandria, Egypt. it is the largest of its type.
 It constructed outside of the imperial capitals of Rome and Constantinople.

-Pompey’s Pillar is the only known free-standing column in Roman Egypt.
+Pompey’s Pillar is the only which known free-standing column in Roman Egypt.
 It not composed of drums.
 It is one of the largest ancient monoliths and one of the largest monolithic columns which ever erected.
 Alexandria Fine Arts Museum is also near to Catacombs.
 Catacombs Koum El Shokkafa means “Mound of Shards”.
 In fact, Catacombs Koum El Shokkafa are a historical archaeological site.
 The site located in Alexandria, Egypt.
 Catacombs Koum El Shokkafa is indeed one of the Seven Wonders of the Middle Ages.
 The necropolis of Catacombs Koum El Shokkafa consists of a series of Alexandrian tombs.
 It also consists of statues and archaeological objects of the Pharaonic funeral cult.
 It is with Hellenistic and early Imperial Roman influences.

 More details about Alexandria Fine Art Museum: